10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 2. Epoxy Waterproofing Membrane

-Epoxy waterproofing membrane is a liquid-type waterproof membrane which is used to waterproof and seal surfaces.
+Epoxy waterproofing is a liquid membrane waterproofing that is used to waterproof and seal surfaces.
+Epoxy waterproofing membrane consists of two main components: epoxy resin and epoxy hardener.

 Epoxy waterproofing membranes are mainly 5 types according to their usage

-- Epoxy waterproofing membranes: Use for larger flat roofs, balconies, underground structures
+6. Epoxy waterproofing membranes: Use for larger flat roofs, balconies, and underground structures

-Epoxy waterproofing membranes are last long about 30 - 35 years.
-Epoxy waterproofing membranes are used on commercial and industrial kitchens, shower areas, swimpool decks, and floors on the building surfaces.
-Due to the corrosive resistance, epoxy can be used to waterproof the metals also.
+Epoxy waterproofing membranes last about 30 – 35 years.
+Epoxy waterproofing membranes are used on commercial and industrial kitchens, shower areas, swimming pool decks, and floors on building surfaces.
+Due to the corrosive resistance, epoxy can be used to waterproof the metals, also.

 The epoxy membrane is not breathable.
 Epoxy is a fully covered coating for the material.
 Epoxy is a hard and brittle material; hence, it can be damaged easily with external force.
-Epoxy waterproofing membranes are UV resistant.
-Hence it can be used for outdoor surfaces such as swimpool decks, restaurants, etc. Epoxy resin and hardener should be mixed 1:1 before applying on the surface and kept in until dry, but if you wish to use it for immersing purposes, you should cure it for 7 days under 78 degrees.
+Epoxy waterproofing membranes are UV-resistant.
+Hence, it can be used for outdoor surfaces such as swimming pool decks, restaurants, etc. Epoxy resin and hardener should be mixed 1:1 before applying on the surface and kept in until dry, but if you wish to use it for immersing purposes, you should cure it for 7 days under 78 degrees.

 The epoxy waterproofing membrane is not easy to maintain.
 Although it is fully and permanently waterproof membrane, it is difficult to maintain due to external forces, structure movements, vibrations, and temperature variations.
 Epoxy waterproofing cost will vary between $3 – $10.
 You can use Sikafloor – 7500, Sikagard – 62, Gorilla Epoxy, JB weld, ProChem and Devcon.